nicktfranklin/StructuredBandits/README.md

         # inference!
         trace_kal = pm.sample(**sample_kwargs)
 ```
-Most of this is automatically determined in PyMC3 and we encourage you to look at the documentation for more details!
+Most of this is automatically determined in PyMC3 and we encourage you to look at [the documentation here](https://docs.pymc.io)
+for more details!